 In late 2012, Christiane Keys Statham was appointed as the incoming curator to work with Nina towards SafARI 2014.
 However, in early 2013 Nina stepped aside from SafARI as a co-curator following a jet setting promotion.
 As difficult as that decision was for many, it has resulted in the appointment of Liz Nowell as co-curator for 2014.

 SafARI 2016 was be curated by Sophie Kitson and Louise Dibben, two emerging curators who have combined backgrounds and understandings of the Biennale process, and with operating and establishing ARIs.
-Kitson and Dibben worked collaboratively with Katie Milton (PR/marketing), Del Lumanta (public programs and events) KK+JLD (design) and Benjamin Forster (web development) to put the program together.
+Kitson and Dibben worked collaboratively with Katie Milton (PR/marketing), Del Lumanta (public programs and events) KK+JLD (design), Benjamin Forster (web development) and Megan Hanson (exhibition manager) to put the program together.
 In December 2015 Sophie Kitson had to step aside due to unexpected circumastances, but the project moved forward as planned by all.